 In education, wellbeing is important for two reasons:

-We explicitly teach skills, purposefully model qualities and mindfully nurture our students’ development so that they will become resilient, connected and positive, setting them on a path to success.
-We call this our whole-school Pastoral Care framework, and we are proud of the way it interplays with our ‘whole child’ learning approach.
+We explicitly teach skills, purposefully model qualities and mindfully nurture our students’ development so that they will become resilient, connected and positive, able to reframe setbacks, look for solutions and plan their way forward.

 Parents may ask how ‘relationships’, ‘meaning’ and ‘positive emotions’ can become interwoven in the curriculum.
 Our answer is this: in many ways.

 A wellbeing time slot has been added to each day from Kindergarten right through to Year 12 from 2022.
 A structured wellbeing program is an important part of building connections between learning and whole-child health.